 Reed, my two year old grand-nephew was visiting the other day.
 He is allergic to peanuts and his parents are trying to teach him about his allergy.
 His father told me he came up with this response all by himself.
 I think this is pretty smart for a two year old!
 His dad asked him, “Reed can you eat peanuts?”
 Reed looked down, shook his head no and replied, “Reed can’t eat peanuts.”
 Then his dad asked, “Is there any kind of nut you can eat?”
 Reed looked up at his father with a huge smile and said, “Reed can eat doughnuts!”

-Most people either love or hate brussel sprouts.
+Most people either love or hate Brussels sprouts.
 I’m just like a kid when it comes to eating them, not really a fan.
 Lately I’ve discovered if you add bacon and balsamic vinegar to the sprouts they are really good.
 Everything tastes better with bacon!
+Enjoy!

 1 pound brussel sprouts

 Cut ends off Brussel sprouts, remove outer leaves, wash, drain, dry with paper towels, and cut in half.
 Set aside.
 Cook bacon until crisp in a large cast iron skillet.
 Drain bacon on paper towels and set aside.
 In the bacon drippings place halved Brussels sprouts cut side down and cook on medium low for 8 to 10 minutes or until lightly browned.
 Turn Brussels sprouts over cooking on the other side until crisp tender, about 5 more minutes.
 Remove from heat and pour into a bowl.